2, rue de la Ternière

-Threaded spacers are cylindrical fasteners designed with an internal tap and external thread.
-They enable plastic parts to be assembled and fastened with high resistance to tearing.
+Threaded bushes are fasteners designed with an internal tap and external thread.
+They enable the assembly and fastening of plastic parts with high pull-out strength.
 What's more, they can be screwed and unscrewed without limit.
 These parts can also be overmolded.

 The threaded bushing: assembly and fastening in a single piece

-Threaded bushes are an essential part of the solid, durable fastening of your plastic parts.
+Threaded bushes are an essential part of a solid, long-lasting fastening system.
 Thanks to their cylindrical design with an internal tap and external thread, they offer excellent pull-out resistance.

 You can screw and unscrew them at will, making assembly and disassembly much easier.